What is JSX?

 Simple, isn't this?

-The following snippet expands upon this.
+The following snippet expands upon this idea.

 Capitalization of component names required for JSX elements